• 0

 A hand made wooden raised bed garden

-This may mean planting on top of a current garden border, paving terrace, unused areas or structures.
-It allows you to create a raised area in which to plant.
-Raised beds bring the height of the gardening area up to a level of your choice.
+This may mean planting on top of a current garden border, paving terrace, or unused areas or structures.
+Raised beds allow you to create a raised area in which to plant.
+Raised beds raise the height of the gardening area to a level of your choice.

 This reduces backache and bending when gardening.
-This also means that you can avoid having to undertake a large amount of hard landscaping because you don't need to excavate huge amounts of soil or debris first.
+This also means you can avoid having to undertake a lot of hard landscaping because you don't need to excavate huge amounts of soil or debris first.

 You simply build the bed and fill it with soil, and you're good to go!